-The Indiana University Office of Admissions determines whether credit from other institutions will be accepted, and the School of Continuing Studies determines whether and how the credit applies toward degree requirements.
+The campus Office of Admissions determines whether credit from other institutions will be accepted, and the School of Continuing Studies determines whether and how the credit applies toward degree requirements.
+Be aware that certain campuses are more generous in their transfer policies than others.
 Only grades you have earned at Indiana University are calculated in your cumulative GPA.